aetperf/aetperf.github.io/_posts/2020-07-02-Outlier_and_Change_Point_Detection_in_Data_Integration_Performance_Metrics.md

 - detect change points
 - extract features on homogeneous time intervals

-As a result, we expect to get a single indicator of performance drift per SQL query.
+As a result, we expect to get a single indicator of performance drift per data integration process.

 ## Imports